superbogy/zly/README.md

-:dango: zly is a yaml assembly.
-You can split a large yaml file into many fragments.
+:dango: zly is a yaml assembly parser.
+You can split a large yaml file into small fragments.
-It is very useful with writing a swagger API document.
+It is very useful for writing a swagger API document.
-You can refer yaml piece from relative path or absolute path.
+You can import yaml piece from relative path or absolute path.
-Think about that when you try to write a swagger document with more that 100 apis, how large the yaml file will be.
-It is hard to edit and make giddy.

 ### Install

 `npm i -g @superbogy/zly`

 ### Get-started

 ```
 Usage: zly [options]